stepanataccolade/docsv2/sources/gs_ci_sample.md

 page_description: Setup up documentation for a sample build
 page_keywords: getting started, build, quick start, documentation, shippable, continous integration

-# Running a sample CI build
+# Running a sample Continuous Integration build

-This guide walks through the process of running a sample build for Shippable CI.
+This guide walks through the process of running a sample build using Shippable's continuous integration.
 A NodeJs sample application (Aye0Aye) is leveraged for this sample.

 ## Pre-requisite
 Fork the following GitHub repository in order to complete the tutorial: